 Romanian Learning Resources

-Because of limited speakers, you might not get enough chances to practice with people good in Romanian.
+Because there are only a few speakers, you might not get enough chances to practice with people who are good at Romanian.

 Plus, very few people attempt to learn Romanian.

-While you’re sure to face difficulties as you learn this long-forgotten Romance language, I can assure you it’s worth it.
+While you will undoubtedly face difficulties as you learn this long-forgotten Romance language, I can assure you it’s worth it.

 The best way to learn a language is through a teacher or regular course.

 If you prefer to learn to use printed materials, you can try some books.
-Then you also have many audios and video lessons.
+Then, you have many audio and video lessons.

-Here are some of you the fabulous resources that can help you.
+Here are some of the fabulous resources that can help you.

-- Simple Romanian — If you want to grasp the basis through short and fun activities, it can help you.
-You can access 70 free lessons covering authentic dialogues, audio, and video tutoring directly from the streets.
+- Simple Romanian — This can help you grasp the basis through short and fun activities.
+You can access 70 free lessons covering authentic dialogues and audio and video tutoring directly from the streets.

-- Live Lingua — Learn Romanian with 9 Romanian courses and many ebooks and audios.
-This resource is accessible to everybody, and the best thing is, it’s free!
+- Live Lingua—Learn Romanian with 9 courses, many ebooks, and audio.
+This resource is accessible to everybody.
+The best thing is that it’s free!

 - Language Apps — You can begin practicing Romanian with just a few minutes on language apps like Duolingo, Babbel, Bussu, Memrise, and Rosetta Stone.
 They teach you to associate words and phrases with visuals.

 - Romanian Hub — If you want to learn through Videos, you can check out the RomanianHub YouTube channel.
-You will discover plenty of videos for understanding the language.
+There, you will discover plenty of videos to help you understand the language.

 - Romanian With Gia — You can gain elementary proficiency in Romanian by watching some awesome videos by Gia.
-She not only explains everything in detail but is entertaining too.
+She not only explains everything in detail but is also entertaining.

 - Learn Romanian with Nico — Viewing a language spoken by a native is one of the best ways to learn the rhythm and sound of specific words.
 You can do that through creative videos by Nico.